Memorial to Topsy

 Coney Island Museum, Brooklyn, NY

 Topsy, the elephant, was born circa 1875 in India and died by electrocution on January 4, 1903 Brooklyn, NY.
-Deemed a problem elephant because she fought back and killed abusive handlers, she was sentenced to die.
-Thomas Edison, losing the War of the Currents to Westinghouse, collaborated with Luna Park’s founder Frederick Thompson in making her death a publicity stunt.
+Deemed a “problem” elephant because she killed a man who fed her a lit cigarette, she was sentenced to die.
+Luna Park’s founders parlayed Topsy’s notoriety in the press for months as free publicity and treated her death as a publicity stunt.
+Thomas Edison’s company filmed the event.
+As the winner of a national competition, I built a memorial to Topsy for the Coney Island Museum in 2003.

 Along the edge of Luna Park’s Grand Canal when it opened in May 1903 were rows of Mutoscopes whose “moving pictures” could be viewed through its viewfinder by paying a penny and turning its crank.
 Because only one viewer at a time can look into the viewfinder, a sense of voyeurism pervades the experience, akin to peeping through a keyhole.
 The person next to you cannot see what you see.
 As one of many in a crowd– watching a bullfight or a public execution– your personal responsibility for the spectacle is diluted, even abdicated.
 But in gazing through a peephole, you become implicated in what you watch: an observer, but also a vicarious participant.